glk1001/glk1001.github.io/README.md

 with 'spotty' to do audio streaming.
 It's been tested on Ubuntu 24.04, Windows 11, Android 9 (Fire TV Cube),and some other Arm devices.
 Not on Mac.

+NEW in 1.3.13: Changed the default album retrieval for 'artists' to just albums and singles instead of everything.
+And added more logging to figure how many cached/non-cached things the plugin is retrieving.
+(By default, turned off.)

 NEW in 1.3.12: Added a workaround setting "problem_with_terminate_streaming" to not terminate streaming early.
 This setting was added for Raspberry Pi users.
 If you're finding songs skipping or otherwise not playing smoothly, then set "problem_with_terminate_streaming" to True.